stijn-dejongh/lovecraft_public_domain/raw_converts/ph.md

 intensity.
 His madness, or at least his partial perversion, seemed beyond dispute.
 He was almost whispering now, with a huskiness more terrible than a scream, and I trembled as I listened.

-  &ldquo;As I says, &rsquo;tis queer haow picters sets ye thinkin&rsquo;.
-D&rsquo;ye
-know, young Sir, I&rsquo;m right sot on this un here.
-Arter I got the book off Eb I uster look at it a lot, especial when I&rsquo;d heerd Passon Clark rant o&rsquo; Sundays in his big wig.
+   "As I says, 'tis queer haow picters sets ye thinkin'.
+D'ye know, young Sir, I'm right sot on this un here.
+Arter I got the book off Eb I uster look at it a lot, especial when I'd heerd Passon Clark rant o' Sundays in his big wig.
-Onct I tried suthin&rsquo; funny&mdash;here, young Sir, don&rsquo;t git skeert&mdash;all I done
-was ter look at the picter afore I kilt the sheep for market&mdash;killin&rsquo; sheep was kinder more fun arter lookin&rsquo; at it&mdash;&rdquo; The tone of the old man now sank very low, sometimes becoming so faint that his words were hardly audible.
+Onct I tried suthin' funny--here, young Sir, don't git skeert--all I done was ter look at the picter afore I kilt the sheep for market--killin' sheep was kinder more fun arter lookin' at it-- " The tone of the old man now sank very low, sometimes becoming so faint that his words were hardly audible.
 I listened to the rain, and to the rattling of the bleared, small-paned windows, and marked a rumbling of approaching thunder quite unusual for the season.
 Once a terrific flash and peal shook the frail house to its foundations, but the whisperer seemed not to notice it.

-  &ldquo;Killin&rsquo; sheep was kinder more fun&mdash;but d&rsquo;ye know,
-&rsquo;twan&rsquo;t quite   satisfyin&rsquo;.
-Queer haow a   cravin&rsquo;   gits a holt on ye&mdash; As ye love the Almighty, young man, don&rsquo;t tell nobody, but I swar ter Gawd thet picter begun ta make me   hungry fer victuals I couldn&rsquo;t raise nor buy  &mdash;here, set still, what&rsquo;s ailin&rsquo; ye?&mdash;I didn&rsquo;t do nothin&rsquo;, only I wondered haow &rsquo;twud be ef I   did  &mdash; They say meat makes blood an&rsquo; flesh, an&rsquo; gives ye new life, so I wondered ef &rsquo;twudn&rsquo;t make a man live longer an&rsquo; longer ef &rsquo;twas   more the same  &mdash;&rdquo; But the whisperer never continued.
+   "Killin' sheep was kinder more fun--but d'ye know, 'twan't quite   satisfyin'.
+Queer haow a   cravin'   gits a holt on ye-- As ye love the Almighty, young man, don't tell nobody, but I swar ter Gawd thet picter begun ta make me   hungry fer victuals I couldn't raise nor buy  --here, set still, what's ailin' ye?--I didn't do nothin', only I wondered haow 'twud be ef I   did  -- They say meat makes blood an' flesh, an' gives ye new life, so I wondered ef 'twudn't make a man live longer an' longer ef 'twas   more the same  -- " But the whisperer never continued.
 The interruption was not produced by my fright, nor by the rapidly increasing storm amidst whose fury I was presently to open my eyes on a smoky solitude of blackened ruins.
 It was produced by a very simple though somewhat unusual happening.

   The open book lay flat between us, with the picture staring repulsively upward.
-As the old man whispered the words   &ldquo;more the same&rdquo;   a tiny spattering impact was heard, and something shewed on the yellowed paper of the upturned volume.
+As the old man whispered the words    "more the same "   a tiny spattering impact was heard, and something shewed on the yellowed paper of the upturned volume.
 I thought of the rain and of a leaky roof, but rain is not red.
-On the butcher&rsquo;s shop of the Anzique cannibals a small red spattering glistened picturesquely, lending vividness to the horror of the engraving.
+On the butcher's shop of the Anzique cannibals a small red spattering glistened picturesquely, lending vividness to the horror of the engraving.
 The old man saw it, and stopped whispering even before my expression of horror made it necessary;
 saw it and glanced quickly toward the floor of the room he had left an hour before.
 I followed